 Perks of Doing Business in Edinburg

-- Your project must be located in Edinburg’s city limits or extraterritorial jurisdiction with a voluntary annexation agreement.
+The project must be located in Edinburg’s city limits.
 Please verify here.

 1. Review the eligibility criteria and verify your project is eligible to apply.
 Complete and submit this application the first week of every month to ensure ample time for staff to review.
 Meet with economic development staff to answer questions and provide any additional data needed.